Haz3-jolt/Path-travelling-and-parking-arduino-bot/README.md

-# Object Avoidance and Track obeying Robot made using a Arduino Uno
+# Object Avoidance, track following robot with parking!
-A Arduino bot which follows a specified track and parks once it crosses a boundary
+A Arduino bot which follows a specified track while avoiding obstacles and parks once it crosses a boundary box